rmosolgo/graphql-ruby/guides/subscriptions/triggers.md

----
-layout: guide
-doc_stub: false
-search: true
-section: Subscriptions
-title: Triggers
+# Triggers
-desc: Sending updates from your application to GraphQL
-index: 2
----

 From your application, you can push updates to GraphQL clients with `.trigger`.

-Events are triggered _by name_, and the name must match fields on your {% internal_link "Subscription Type","subscriptions/subscription_type" %}
+Events are triggered _by name_, and the name must match fields on your [Subscription Type](subscriptions/subscription_type)

 ```ruby
 # Update the system with the new blog post: